w3f/polkadot-wiki/docs/learn/learn-nominator.md

 Let us consider a hypothetical scenario where Charlie set the staking rewards to be bonded automatically and Charlie's stash crosses 20 DOT after rewards from several staking eras.
-As changes in bonded balance due to staking rewards or slashing do not automatically re-bag the account, Charlie has to issue `bagsList.rebag` extrinsic to place his nominator node in the right bag.
+As changes in bonded balance due to staking rewards or slashing do not automatically re-bag the account, Charlie has to issue `voterList.rebag` extrinsic to place his nominator node in the right bag.
 The re-bag button will appear on Polkadot JS Apps UI if any of the nominator nodes in the bag needs to be re-bagged.
 This permissionless extrinsic can be signed and submitted by anyone on chain.